ocean engineering in India

 a year agoContributor-Level 10

-Increased concern on using marine renewable energy, underwater robotics, having autonomous vehicles and using ocean resources for sustainable productivity are some aspects of the future studies of the discipline.
+Increased concern on using marine renewable energy, underwater robotics, having autonomous vehicles and using ocean resources for sustainable productivity are some aspects of future studies of discipline.
 Because of such paths of development, more opportunities are expected to open up with future generations of ocean engineers due to continued advancement of technologies.

 Just remember these are general and there may be specific differences from one programme to another as well from one institute to another.
-As you embark on your course in Ocean Engineering ensure that you undertake a lot of research so that you make informed d
+As you embark on your course in Ocean Engineering ensure that you undertake a lot of research so that you make informed decisions

 New answer posted